gauthiier/wwwriting/index.md

 * [Lesson 5: Bibliographer](/)

-	Looks at how to compile and maintain a bibliography using open source software ([Zotero](https://www.zotero.org)) and export references into a document
+	Looks at how to compile and maintain a bibliography using open source software ([Zotero](https://www.zotero.org)) and export references into a document.

 * [Lesson 6: Styling](/)